Below is our categorized list of things to do around the Center Lovell Area. Enjoy!

 Maine offers a wide variety of hiking opportunities for both the beginner and avid hiker.
 Some of the trails in our area lead to amazing hilltop views of the Kezar lake.
 Below is information about the trails located near and around the inn.
 Hiking trail guides are also available at the guesthouse.
 Please ask.

-● Sabattus Mountain — (quick & easy 1.4 miles loop) Located on a mountain in Lovell, just 1.5 mile up the road from the Inn.
+● Sabattus Mountain — (quick, easy & fun 1.4 miles loop) Located on a mountain in Lovell, just 1.5 mile up the road from the Inn.
 This trail is named after a Pequawket Indian named Sabatos, who in the 1700s killed a lynx with one shot as it was about to pounce on him.
 This trail provides a 1.4 mile loop to a 1253′ summit offering spectacular views of the White Mountains and Kezar Lake Region.
-A nice, quick scenic walk on a well-worn trail.
+A nice, quick scenic walk on a well-worn trail, that get a little steep as you ascend to the top.
+There’s a lovely bench where you can rest while enjoying the wonderful views.
+You may also consider bringing along lunch and a nice bottle of wine.
 To get to the trailhead, follow Route 5 north from the Inn, turn right onto Sabattus Road.
 After 1.5 miles, take the right fork onto a dirt road.
 Pass a well-kept white house and drive .5 mile to a trailhead parking area.
 View Sabattus Mountain Trail Map and Info.

 ● Heald and Bradley Ponds Reserve — (moderate – advance, 9 miles of trail) This 802-acre reserve includes over a mile of beautiful shoreline on Heald Pond and over half a mile on Bradley Pond.
 It is a terrain of forests, streams, hills, and wetlands.
 There are three nice scenic vistas and a network of over 9 miles of trails.
 View Heald and Bradley Ponds Reserve Trail Map and Info.